benjamin-ebert/random-number-generator/README.md

 ## Usage

-Run the program with two arguments specifying the minimum and maximum numbers (inclusive):
+Run the program with two arguments specifying the minimum and maximum numbers:

-`rng 1 3`
+`rng 2 9`

+`// 5`